 In this paper we have presented a technique to evaluate Catmull-Clark subdivision surfaces.
-This is an important contribution since the lack of such an evaluation schemes has been sited as the chief argument against the use of subdivision scheme in free-form surface modelers.
+This is an important contribution since the lack of such an evaluation scheme has been sited as the chief argument against the use of subdivision scheme in free-form surface modelers.
 Our evaluation scheme permits many algorithms and analysis techniques developed for parametric surfaces to be extended to Catmull-Clark surfaces.
 The cost of our algorithm is comparable to the evaluation of a bi-cubic spline.
 The implementation of our evaluation is straightforward and we have used it to plot the curvature near extraordinary vertices.
 We believe that the same methodology can be applied to many other subdivision schemes sharing the features of Catmull-Clark subdivision: regular parametrization away from extraordinary vertices.
-We have worked out the details for Loop's triangular scheme, and the derivation can be found in the accompanying paper in these course notes.
-Catmull-Clark surfaces and Loop surfaces (when the valence $\neq 3$) share the property that their extended subdivision matrices are non-defective.
+We have worked out the details for Loop's triangular scheme, and the derivation can be found in the accompanying paper on the CDROM proceedings [8].
+Catmull-Clark surfaces and Loop surfaces share the property that their extended subdivision matrices are non-defective.
 In general, this is not the case.
 For example, the extended subdivision matrix of Doo-Sabin surfaces cannot generally be diagonalized.
-In that case, however, we can use the Jordan normal form of the extended subdivision matrix and employ Zorin's general scaling relations [11].
+In this case, however, we can use the Jordan normal form of the extended subdivision matrix and employ Zorin's general scaling relations [10].